doushenyiyezhiqiu/CS5610_project/README.md

 # hw-proposal

-Note: About how to run this project, just jump to the six point "Instruction on how to run this project"!
+Note: About how to run this project, just jump to the sixth point "Instruction on how to run this project"!

  CS5610 Web Development
 Project